 This information may not be released to any other parties without the written consent of the student and is considered confidential.

-In compliance with the Student Right-to-Know Act, OCC will provide its graduation rates for the general student body.
-Following federal guidelines, the graduation rates are calculated for the cohort of full-time, degree-seeking students who enter their first-year of college and complete their undergraduate program within 150% of the required credit hours for graduation.
-The current reporting year is for the 2002 cohort.
-For more information contact the Division of Planning and Administration.
+In compliance with the Student Right-to-Know Act, OCC will provide its graduation and retention rates for the general student body.
+Following federal guidelines, the graduation and retention rates are calculated for the cohort of full-time, degree-seeking students who enter their first-year of college and complete their undergraduate program within 150% of normal time to completion.
+The current reporting year is for the 2013 cohort.
+Please click here for our Licensure pass rates.

 Athletic Program Participation Rates and Financial Support Data